PcGamer25/career-chatbot/README.md

 # Career Chatbot
 career-chatbot is a chatbot created with the Pandorabots platform using Artificial Intelligence Markup Language (AIML).
 The chatbot recommends suitable careers for graduating students by asking a series of questions.
-Patterns are identified in the responses to identify the student’s interests.
+Patterns are discovered in the responses to identify the student’s interests.
 Patterns can be identified regardless of the grammatical structure of the responses.
 A career is recommended based on the identified interests.

 Currently, the chatbot is programmed to recommend five careers for computer science graduands: software developer, web developer, computer scientist, data scientist, and business analyst.
 ## Usage